GentleCure Blog

 The moment you notice sunburn is when you should begin treating it.
 According to the CDC, the symptoms of sunburn usually begin around 4 hours after exposure, worsen within 24-36 hours, and resolve within 3-5 days.
 You’ll likely notice symptoms like red, warm, and tender skin, swelling, and blistering.
 Other symptoms, such as headache, fever,…Read More

-Eczema vs. Skin Cancer
+Skin Cancer or Eczema

 What’s the Difference Between Dermatologist-Tested & Dermatologist-Approved?